 - Itchy and sore skin on the head of the penis

 - Consuming caffeine (energy drinks, chocolate, coffee)

-- Injury of vulva or vaginal tissue
+- Injury to the vulva or vaginal tissue

 - Wearing tight clothes made of synthetic fabrics, which prevent the air from circulating freely around your vagina

 - Frequent sexual intercourses (more than 7 times a week)

 - Using scented soaps, bubble baths, and feminine hygiene

 - Using scented detergents or dryer sheets to wash your underwear